 Keogh pointed out how a lot of widowed men have stated how they not only lost their wife, they lost their identity.
 When they’re a husband, there’s a role men adopt as the wife’s protector and provider.
 Suddenly, the need for those roles has vanished, leaving the man feeling a loss of purpose.

 “Date a lot,” advises Keogh.
 “Conduct a gut check of where you are on your journey.
 Explore the varied personalities and different kinds of eligible women who are available for you to meet.
-Go on three or four dates over a period of a month or two without any expectations that you might click with one or more of your new lady friends.
+Go on three or four dates over a period of a month or two.
+Remember to go without any expectations that you might click with one or more of your new lady friends.
 After you feel a connection with someone, give the relationship time.
 Be sure your attraction is rooted in a foundation of good common sense.
 Remember, both widowers, and divorced people have baggage.
-And sometimes, troubled histories fail to surface until its too late.
+And sometimes, troubled histories fail to surface until it’s too late.

 “Avoid making any major decisions about your relationships within the first year of your late wife’s passing, even if you feel like your new love relationship is going great,” said Keogh.
 “Don’t make any decisions to get married or move in with one another.”
 Give any newly discovered love life the respect it deserves.
 Doing so will enable any widower to make better emotional decisions.,